Rezuan-Alam-Rean/Rezuan-Alam-Rean/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>

 <h1 align="center">👋 Hello!
 I'm Rezuan Alam Rean</h1>
-<h4 align="center"> I'm Rezuan Alam Rean a MERN Developer with a solid foundation in React, JavaScript,react native, expo, Nextjs, html & CSS and familiar with Node.js,  Express and MongoDB.
-I'm also a student of Computer Science and Engineering with a passion for coding.
-My Aim is to be a full-Stack Developer. ️</h4>
+<h4 align="center"> I'm Rezuan Alam Rean a Front-End and Mobile app Developer with a solid foundation in React, JavaScript,react native, expo, Nextjs, html & CSS and familiar with Node.js,  Express and MongoDB.
+I'm also a student of Computer Science and Engineering with a passion for coding.  ️</h4>
 <br/>